Sanity Simulations for Saliency Methods: Introduction

-These two limitations highlight the same fundamental concern: we do not know a priori what or how complex the model’s reasoning will be, irrespective of how simple we expect the underlying task to be.
+These two limitations highlight the same fundamental concern: we do not know a priori what or how complex the model’s reasoning will be, irrespective of how simple we think the underlying task is.
 For instance, the top panel of Figure~\ref{fig:pipeline} considers the seemingly simple task of identifying a baseball bat in an image.
-To perform this task, the model may use \emph{simple reasoning} by relying on a single region of the image, i.e., the bat itself, to make its prediction.
-However, it also may use more \emph{complex reasoning} by relying on interactions among multiple regions of the image, e.g., using the presence of a person and a glove to identify a bat.
-As illustrated through this example, the practical utility of saliency methods hinges on their robustness to the complexity of the model's reasoning.
+Based on the description of the task, we might expect the model to use \emph{simple reasoning}, which we define as relying on a single region of the image, e.g., the bat itself, to make its prediction.
+If this is the case, the expected feature attribution should highlight the bat only.
+However, if the model actually uses more \emph{complex reasoning}, which we define as relying on interactions among multiple regions of the image, e.g., using the presence of a hitter and a glove to identify a bat, the actual ground-truth feature attribution should highlight the hitter and the glove, not the bat.
+As illustrated through this example, the correct evaluation of saliency methods fundamentally depends on the model's ground-truth reasoning.

-In this work, we aim to address the aforementioned limitations of existing pointing game evaluations and to study the degree to which saliency methods can capture a model's reasoning.
-We introduce a synthetic framework called \textbf{S}imulated \textbf{M}od\textbf{E}l \textbf{R}easoning Evaluation \textbf{F}ramework (\NAME{}) that allows us to perform ground-truth-based evaluation of saliency methods while controlling the complexity of the model's reasoning.
-We leverage \NAME{} to perform an extensive and nuanced evaluation of leading saliency methods on several stylized object detection problems that are motivated by real-world object detection tasks (e.g., Figure~\ref{fig:pipeline} Bottom).

-Using \NAME{}, we find that, for models with simple reasoning, most saliency methods perform reasonably well on average, as measured by IOU values with a correctness threshold of 0.5.
-However, we also observe some failure modes across different experimental scenarios.
-For instance, all methods exhibit certain levels of performance degradation when the input image contains extraneous objects that are not relevant to the prediction.
-Moreover, for models with more complex reasoning, none of the methods meet the defined correctness threshold on average, and all of them demonstrate acute failure modes.
-Our key results are summarized in Figure~\ref{fig:general_results}.

-Our results highlight major limitations in existing saliency methods, especially given the relative simplicity of \NAME{}’s synthetic evaluation tasks and the arguably lenient definition of correctness we consider\footnote{While we view the 0.5 IOU threshold as a lenient definition of correctness in synthetic settings, we selected this notion of correctness because it is commonly used in practice when evaluating on real tasks~\cite{everingham2015pascal, wang2019pseudo}.}.
-Indeed, we view the performance of saliency methods on \NAME{}’s stylized tasks as an upper bound on the saliency methods’ ability to recover simple or complex model reasoning on tasks involving natural images.
-Moreover, we believe that benchmarking suites like \NAME{} can play an important role moving forward in the development of new methods to potentially overcome these limitations.